-Another of Trinity's musical ensembles is the Trinity Ringers, who make use of a three-octave set of Schulmurich cast-bronze English handbells.
-In the tradition of English handbell ringing, advanced musical techniques are employed, which produce unique sounds that are joyful and harmonically transparent.
-A very intricate well-choreographed "team sport", being a part of the Trinity Ringers is much more than merely ringing a bell.
-Membership is open to beginners, intermediate, and advanced and all of our music is custom tailored to meet the specific abilities and skills of each individual ringer.
-This group rehearses each Wednesday at 5 PM, and typically performs on the fourth Sunday of each month at both the 9 and 11:15 service.
+The Trinity Ringers make use of a three-octave set of Schulmurich cast-bronze English handbells.
+In the tradition of English handbell ringing, advanced musical techniques are employed that produce unique, joyful, and harmonically transparent sounds.
+Membership is open to beginners, intermediate, and advanced ringers and all of our music is custom tailored to meet the specific abilities and skills of each individual ringer.
+This group rehearses each Wednesday at 5:30 PM, and typically performs on the fourth Sunday of each month at both the 9 and 11:15 services.

 Members of the Children's Choir are drawn from those who participate regularly in Children's Church.
 This group sings at the 9:00 AM service the second Sunday of each month during the choir season.

 Instrumental and Vocal Solos

-Although congregational singing led by organ and choir forms the foundation of our worship music, instrumental and vocal soloists participate regularly in our worship, offering selections as preludes, postludes, and music at communion as well as accompaniment to choir anthems and hymns.
+Although congregational singing led by organ, keyboard, guitar, and choir forms the foundation of our worship music, instrumental and vocal soloists participate regularly in our worship offering selections as preludes, postludes, and music at communion, as well as accompaniment to choir anthems and hymns.

 Annual Organ Concert

-Each fall, Trinity hosts an annual organ concert which has featured world renowned organists Peter Richard Conte, Marilyn Keiser, Frederick Swann, Ken Cowan, Olivier Latry, Jane Parker-Smith, Erik Suter and Janette Fishell.
-The annual concert is a primary way of funding the upkeep of our historic instrument and any financial support is greatly appreciated in maintaining our organ.
+Each fall, Trinity hosts an organ concert that has featured world renowned organists Peter Richard Conte, Marilyn Keiser, Frederick Swann, Ken Cowan, Olivier Latry, Jane Parker-Smith, Erik Suter and Janette Fishell.
+This annual concert is a primary way of funding the upkeep of this historic instrument and financial support is greatly appreciated in maintaining our organ.
 Become a sponsor today and be sure to specify that your donation is for the Organ Concert.

 Archangel - $500 sponsorship